 In recent years there have been significant changes in the field of education.
 More is expected of teachers and P-12 students in today's classrooms.
 We are asked to be more intentional in our approach to assessment and in our approach to facilitating student learning.
-In response to these demands, the Education Department at Augustana University has developed its Graduate Programs in Education to integrate the worlds of theory and practice.
-In just 19 to 24 months, you can earn a Master of Arts in Education.
+In response to these demands, the School of Education at Augustana University has developed its Graduate Programs in Education to integrate the worlds of theory and practice.
+In just 13 to 22 months, you can earn a Master of Education in Special Education.
 The program focuses on excellence in classroom teaching and P-12 student learning.
 You will become part of a cohort of candidates with coursework specifically designed to meet your personal and professional goals.

-MASTER OF ARTS IN SPECIAL EDUCATION
+MASTER OF EDUCATION IN SPECIAL EDUCATION

-The Education Department offers an online graduate degree via a cohort model.
-The Master of Arts in Special Education cohorts begin during the spring terms.
+The School of Education offers an online graduate degree via a cohort model.
+The Master of Education in Special Education cohorts begin during the spring terms.
 Augustana, a university of the Evangelical Lutheran Church in America, offers to students of varying backgrounds, interests and ages a unique opportunity to achieve academic excellence and individual development in a Christian context.
 With its supportive community atmosphere, Augustana assists students in preparing for a life of career, service and continuing enrichment by blending the broad learning experiences of the liberal arts with the candidate's individual professional goals and in relating Christian faith to learning.
 The university serves the region and the larger society primarily through its undergraduate programs and through other programs designed to meet special community needs.

-EDUCATION DEPARTMENT'S MISSION
+SCHOOL OF EDUCATION'S MISSION

-The mission of the Education Department is to empower candidates with the tools needed to create learning environments that ensure belonging, mastery, independence and generosity.
+The mission of the School of Education is to empower candidates with the tools needed to create learning environments that ensure belonging, mastery, independence and generosity.
 This mission is grounded in a philosophy that integrates the best of Western educational thought with the wisdom of the indigenous Native American culture of the region and emerging research on positive youth development.
 This philosophy is reflected in publications of various Augustana faculty and is most extensively discussed in the book Reclaiming Youth at Risk Our Hope for the Future.
 There are four overarching values embodied in the model of positive youth development called the Circle of Courage.

 The central premise of this model is that a set of shared values must undergird a community of learners, including public education and teacher training institutions.
 Those shared values include belonging, generosity, independence, and mastery.
 While the four dimensions of the Circle of Courage can be described individually, they must be viewed as one.
-The belonging, mastery, independence, and generosity dimensions are imbued throughout the Augustana Master of Arts in Program and complement the Augustana Core of Liberal Arts Studies.
+The belonging, mastery, independence, and generosity dimensions are imbued throughout the Augustana Master of Education in Program and complement the Augustana Core of Liberal Arts Studies.

-Graduates of the Master of Arts in Education Program are taught to use these values in creating positive learning cultures that maintain high expectations for all learners.
+Graduates of the Master of Education in Special Education Program are taught to use these values in creating positive learning cultures that maintain high expectations for all learners.